kyouryuukunn/RenPyOpen.vim/README.txt

 This plugin allow you to execute a renpy game by vim.
-But this plugin can't treat a path containning a space.
+But this plugin can't treat a path containing a space.

 Setting: